Visual-Illusions/dBankLite/README.md

 Banking add-on for dConomy 3
 ---------

-dBankLite is being designed for Bukkit and CanaryMod.
+dBankLite is designed for Bukkit and CanaryMod Minecraft Servers.

-(C) 2013 Visual Illusions Entertainment

-Licensed under the GNU General Public License v3

 License
 ---------
-dBankLite v1.0
-Copyright (C) 2013 Visual Illusions Entertainment
+Copyright &copy; 2013 Visual Illusions Entertainment

-Author: Jason Jones (darkdiplomat) <darkdiplomat@visualillusionsent.net>

 dBankLite is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by